obsidian-community/obsidian-hub/04 - Guides, Workflows, & Courses/Guides/Why and How to use Stylelint for your Obsidian Theme.md

 ## Usage

 ### In the Terminal
 The most basic usage is done via the command line.
-The two most common commands are the one to report all issues and the one to auto-fix issues (and report the ones that cannot be auto-fixed).[^2]
+The two most common commands are the one to report all issues and the one to auto-fix issues (and report those that cannot be auto-fixed).[^2]

 ```shell
 # Report all issues